Home Assistant Integration

 Bridge Management

-Section titled “Bridge Management”# Check bridge healthcurl -s http://localhost:18421/health | python3 -m json.tool
+Section titled “Bridge Management”# Check bridge healthcurl -s http://localhost:1969/health | python3 -m json.tool

-# List all speakerscurl -s http://localhost:18421/speakers | python3 -m json.tool
+# List all speakerscurl -s http://localhost:1969/speakers | python3 -m json.tool

-# Manual TTS testcurl -X POST http://localhost:18421/tts \ -H 'Content-Type: application/json' \ -d '{"rooms": ["living_room"], "text": "Testing", "severity": "low"}'
+# Manual TTS testcurl -X POST http://localhost:1969/tts \ -H 'Content-Type: application/json' \ -d '{"rooms": ["living_room"], "text": "Testing", "severity": "low"}'

 # Restart bridgelaunchctl kickstart -k gui/$(id -u)/com.openclaw.sonos-bridgeSSH Agent Forwarding

-The SSH agent socket at /run/host-services/ssh-auth.sock is mapped as a volume in the compose file.
-Scripts inside the container can then SSH to ubuntu@10.10.10.10 using the Mac’s loaded SSH keys without storing any private keys in the container.
+Section titled “SSH Agent Forwarding”Some HA automations need SSH access to the VM.
+The Mac’s SSH agent socket at /run/host-services/ssh-auth.sock is mounted as a volume in the compose file, so scripts inside the container can ssh openclaw using the Mac’s loaded keys — no private keys ever stored in the container.
+Wrapper scripts live at ~/.openclaw/ha-scripts/ and exec SSH to the VM with agent forwarding enabled.

 Network Configuration

-homeassistant: internal_url: "http://192.168.1.10:8123" external_url: "https://ha.example.net"
+homeassistant: internal_url: "http://192.0.2.10:8123" external_url: "https://ha.example.net"

 Remote Access

-Section titled “Remote Access”There are two remote access paths into HA, each serving a different purpose.
-Because one way in would have been too simple, and simplicity is what other people have.
+Section titled “Remote Access”There are two remote access paths into HA, each serving a different purpose — because one way in would have been too simple, and simplicity is what other people have.

 Browser Access (Cloudflare Tunnel)

-Section titled “Browser Access (Cloudflare Tunnel)”For accessing the HA web UI from a browser, a Cloudflare tunnel provides HTTPS with Zero Trust access controls.
+Section titled “Browser Access (Cloudflare Tunnel)”For the HA web UI from a browser, a Cloudflare tunnel provides HTTPS with Zero Trust access controls.

 | Component | Details |